DWebdevV1/html-css-js-vanilla-modal/README.md

 # html-css-js-vanilla-modal
-- A simple Modal with basic html css js
+- A simple responsive Modal with basic html css js
 - on a dummy example page

 ![Example page](./app-showcase/showcase_01.png)